cghislai/authenticator/README.md

 a rest resource to consult and update their data.
 User email verification is delegated to applications which have the permission.

+## License
+MIT, do whatever you want

+## Links
+- An angular frontend for the admin api: https://github.com/cghislai/authenticator-admin-front